wingz3r0/vastcat/README.md

 You can edit the config to control:
 - Cache and hashes directory locations
-- Default Vast.ai image (Ubuntu + CUDA)
-- Hashcat tuning flags (workload profile, power limits, etc.)
+- Hashcat binary path and tuning flags
 - Discord webhook URL for alerts
+- Asset download preferences

 ## Security
 Review all downloaded assets and generated scripts before running them on production data.
 Vastcat does not store hashes or cracked output; they remain on your instance.